read_restart file keyword args ...

 If a "%" character appears in the restart filename, SPARTA expects a set of multiple files to exist.
 The restart and write_restart commands explain how such sets are created.
 Read_restart will first read a filename where "%" is replaced by "base".
 This file tells SPARTA how many processors created the set and how many files are in it.
 Read_restart then reads the additional files.
 For example, if the restart file was specified as save.% when it was written, then read_restart reads the files save.base, save.0, save.1, ... save.P-1, where P is the number of processors that created the restart file.

 Note that P could be the total number of processors in the previous simulation, or some subset of those processors, if the fileper or nfile options were used when the restart file was written; see the restart and write_restart commands for details.
 The processors in the current SPARTA simulation share the work of reading these files; each reads a roughly equal subset of the files.
-The number of processors which created the set can be different the number of processors in the current SPARTA simulation.
+The number of processors which created the set can be different than the number of processors in the current SPARTA simulation.
 This can be a fast mode of input on parallel machines that support parallel I/O.

 A restart file stores only the following information about a simulation, as specified by the associated commands: